 We're big on editorial independence.
 That means our content, reviews and ratings are fair, accurate and trustworthy.
 We don't let advertisers or partners sway our opinions.
 Our financial experts put in the hard work, spending hours researching and analyzing hundreds of products based on data-driven methodologies to find the best accounts and providers for you.
 Explore our editorial guidelines to see how we work.

-While U.S. Bank lines of credit are only available to current account holders, it's still the best option from a bank out there.
-There are no annual fees, and rates can run as low as 12.5%.
-You'll also have flexible access to your funds: U.S. Bank issues borrowers a Visa Access Card and personal checks, and you'll be able to make a draw online, in the U.S. Bank mobile app or at a branch.
+While U.S. Bank lines of credit are only available to current account holders, it is still one of the best options from a bank.
+There are no annual fees, and rates can run as low as 11.75%.
+You'll also have flexible access to your funds: U.S. Bank issues borrowers a Visa Access Card and personal checks, and you can make a draw online, at an ATM, through the mobile app or at a branch.
+But it charges transaction fees, and there's no interest-free grace period like a credit card.

 Min. credit score